JustMoney app

 Loan terms

-Up to 72 months to pay (when you apply, the system automatically determines the loan term).
+Up to 72 months (when you apply, the system automatically determines the loan term).
 No penalties for early settlement.

 Interest rate